-The school has a clear ethos that Everyone Matters, Everyone Helps and Everyone Succeeds.
-This can be evidenced in the daily work of the school where Everyone Matters means we expect our community to be polite and respectful, Everyone Helps means we expect our community to make sensible choices and Everyone Succeeds means we expect our community to work hard.
+This can be evidenced in the daily work of Rainford High School where Everyone Matters means we expect our community to be polite, kind and respectful, Everyone Helps means we expect our community to make sensible choices and Everyone Succeeds means we expect our community to work hard.

 This is achieved by staff, students and parents working together so we can ensure that every child receives an excellent all-round education.
 Schools are fantastic places because they are about making dreams a reality.
-Rainford delivers this through a broad and balanced curriculum offer alongside excellent opportunities, extracurricular experiences and students achieving strong outcomes in public examinations.
+Rainford delivers this through a broad and balanced curriculum offered alongside excellent opportunities, extracurricular experiences and students achieving strong outcomes in public examinations.
 It is Rainford High's job to prepare its young people for the future.